Hack-PSU/docs/docs/admin-web-app/components/01-Table.md

 required to create a stable and data-generic component.

 The `Table` component uses a nested component pattern to access certain features of the table.
 Most of its features are optional and can be easily opted out by building a different skeleton.
-Some structures however, is required for the table component to render correctly.
+Some structures however, are required for the table component to render correctly.

 ## Skeleton